@stylexjs/babel-plugin

 classNamePrefix

-classNamePrefix: string // Default: 'x'
+classNamePrefix: string; // Default: 'x'

-Prefix to applied to every generated className.
+Prefix to be applied to every generated className.

 debug

-debug: boolean // Default: false
+debug: boolean; // Default: false

 When true, StyleX will use debug class names and insert data-style-src props to help identify the source of the styles.